Steve Cribb

-Steve Cribb (Peter Stephen Cribb 1944-1994) was an English disability rights activist, artist, collector and numismatist.
+Steve Cribb (Peter Stephen Cribb 1944–1994) was an English disability rights activist, artist, collector and numismatist.

 Disability activism

 Cribb was in public office as a London Borough of Hounslow councillor and later as a development officer for the disabled in the same borough.
-He is particularly well known for his artworks, working with the London Disablity Art Forum and Shape Arts.
+He is particularly well known for his artworks, working with the London Disability Art Forum and Shape Arts.
 He was the grandson of the sculptor, letter cutter and carver Joseph Cribb and brother of the numismatist Joe Cribb.